 A: The Barbara Bush Children's Hospital (BBCH) is the primary teaching site for all our residents and medical students.
 The BBCH is a children's hospital within a hospital at the Maine Medical Center.
 It enjoys and shares all the support and resources of the larger institution.
 All of the pediatric subspecialties are represented.
 Our inpatient unit cares for over 2,500 patients per year, our pediatric clinic sees over 7,500 visits yearly and is the patient-centered medical home for 2,400 patients.
 Our pediatric emergency department has over 22,000 visits per year, our newborn population exceeds 2,900 deliveries per year, and our NICU cares for 900 patients yearly, of which about ¼ are transferred from outside institutions.

-In another wing of the hospital is the Women and Infants East Tower, which is a four level building housing our state of the art Neonatal Intensive Care Unit (NICU), Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
-An emergency department expansion at the lower level of the East Tower includes a 10 bed dedicated Pediatric ED.
+In another wing of the hospital is the Women and Infants Coulombe Family Tower, which is a four level building housing our state of the art Neonatal Intensive Care Unit (NICU), Step Down Neonatal Unit, Transitional Care Nursery, Labor and Delivery, Post-Partum, Ante-Partum, and Newborn Nursery.
+An emergency department expansion at the lower level of the Coulombe Family Tower includes a 10 bed dedicated Pediatric ED.

 The “Curriculum” section of our website discusses each rotation in much more detail, and the BBCH web site will give you a better feel for our overall hospital.

-Lastly the entire hospital (inpatient and outpatient) utilize the Epic HER to provide a paperless transfer of patient information wherever they are in our system.
+Lastly the entire hospital (inpatient and outpatient) utilizes the Epic EMR to provide a paperless transfer of patient information wherever they are in our system.

 Q: What about benefits and vacations?